chanzuckerberg/single-cell-curation/schema/4.1.0/schema.md

 - For the [Cell Ontology], data submitters may [suggest a new term](https://github.com/obophenotype/cell-ontology/issues/new?assignees=bvarner-ebi&labels=new+term+request%2C+cellxgene&template=a_adding_term_cellxgene.md&title=%5BNTR-cxg%5D) and [notify the curation team](mailto:cellxgene@chanzuckerberg.com) of the pending term request, so that the datasets can be updated once the term is available.

   To meet CELLxGENE schema requirements, the most accurate available CL term MUST be used until the new term is available.
 For example if `cell_type_ontology_term_id` describes a relay interneuron, but the most accurate available term in the CL ontology is [CL:0000099](https://www.ebi.ac.uk/ols4/ontologies/cl/classes?obo_id=CL%3A0000099) for *interneuron*, then the interneuron term can be used to fulfill this requirement and ensures that users searching for "neuron" are able to find these data.
-If no appropriate high-level term can be found or the cell type is unknown, then the most accurate term is [CL:0000003](https://www.ebi.ac.uk/ols4/ontologies/cl/classes?obo_id=CL%3A0000003) for *native cell*.
+If no appropriate term can be found (e.g. the cell type is unknown), then `"unknown"` MUST be used.
 Users will still be able to access more specific cell type annotations that have been submitted with the dataset (but aren't required by the schema).

 - For all other ontologies, data submitters may submit a [request to the curation team](mailto:cellxgene@chanzuckerberg.com) during the submission process.